puppetlabs/.github/CONTRIBUTING.md

 discretion of the committer and Puppet maintainers.
 This action would be taken to help maintain passing states in our testing pipelines.

-The original contributor will be notified of the revert in the Jira ticket associated with the change.
-A reference to the test(s) and operating system(s) that failed as a result of the code change will also be added to the Jira ticket.
+The original contributor will be notified of the revert in a comment the PR or issue associated with the change.
+A reference to the test(s) and operating system(s) that failed as a result of the code change will also be added to the comment.
 This test(s) should be used to check future submissions of the code to ensure the issue has been resolved.

 ### Summary